 If left undiagnosed and untreated, mild to severe depression can lead to more problems, including substance abuse.
 The good news is that depression is treatable.
 Through treatment, like psychotherapy and/or medication-assisted treatment, depression is manageable.

 If you or a loved one are suffering from depression, Mending Fences offers options in medication-assisted treatment and psychotherapy.
-We customize each treatment plan for the individual, so you or your loved one gets the care needed to help facilitate healing and a healthier outlook.
+We customize each treatment plan for the individual and offer Lucet Behavioral Insurance for mental health rehab, so you or your loved one gets the care needed to help facilitate healing and a healthier outlook.
 We also offer experiential therapies such as equine assisted therapy or music therapy for major depressive disorder and other mental health disorders.
 This allows for fewer severe symptoms and a life with less depression.

 Contact our mental health facility in Florida today.